Dr Lee Swales

 Building & Room: School of Law, Suite B, Room 114

 Dr. Lee Swales is a law lecturer at the School of Law, University of KwaZulu-Natal, and a consultant attorney.
-Dr. Swales specialises in cyber-crime, internet related law, contract law, and professional training (evidence and procedure).
+Dr. Swales specialises in cyber-crime, technology related law, contract law, and professional training (evidence and procedure).

 Dr. Swales is a practicing attorney, and in addition to lecturing at the School of Law at Howard College in Durban, he also sporadically lectures for the Law Society of South Africa, and the South African Judicial Education Institute.